 Potential of natural hazards such as earthquake have been assessed.
-Project falls in earthquake zone II, dam design has taken care of this aspect.
+Project falls in the close to the boundary of earthquake zone III, dam design has taken care of this aspect.
 (Earthquake Zones, viz.
 Zone II, III, IV and V. Zone II is the least active and Zone V is the most active.)